temporalio/documentation/docs/concepts/what-is-the-temporal-web-ui.md

 #### Workers

-The Workers currently polling on the workflow task queue with a count.
+Displays the Workers currently polling on the Workflow Task Queue with a count.
-If there are no Workers polling, an error displays.
+If no Workers are polling, an error displays.

 #### Pending Activities

 Displays a summary of recently active and/or pending Activity Executions.
-Clicking on a pending Activity will direct the user to the Pending Activities tab to view details.
+Clicking a pending Activity directs the user to the Pending Activities tab to view details.

 #### Stack Trace

 The screen shows the captured result from the [\_\_stack_trace](/workflows#stack-trace-query) Query.
 The Query is performed when the tab is selected.
-It only works if a Worker is running and available to return the stack trace.
+It works only if a Worker is running and available to return the stack trace.

 #### Queries